-1. More investments will be made in Digital transformation
+Trend 1.
+More investments will be made in digital transformation

 According to the IDC, the money spent on digital transformation globally will grow 17.1% per year and reach $2.3 trillion by 2023.
 The countries and continents investing most in digital transformation will be the US, Europe and China.

-2. There’s expected to be a move from B2B to B2B2C
+Trend 2.
+The expected move from B2B to B2B2C

 According to McKinsey, IoT-connected devices will increase by 43 billion by 2023.
-The increase being the result of lower sensor technology prices, offers a great opportunity for manufacturers as production flows, as well as supply chains and remote operations will see a boost.
+This increase, being the result of lower sensor technology prices, offers a great opportunity for manufacturers as production flows.
+Supply chains and remote operations are also expected to see a boost.

-You might think that technology is at the centre of digital transformation but it’s more about the people.
-However, that’s where the problem lies in itself as there is a lack of people with the right skill- and mindset to leverage the potential of digital transformation.
+You might think that technology is at the centre of digital transformation, but it’s more about the people.
+However, that’s where problems arise, since we’re seeing a lack of people with the right skill- and mindset to leverage the potential of digital transformation.

 Gartner suggests that 64% of managers believe that the digital future will massively challenge their team.
 The lack of skills will be one of the main challenges that digital transformation poses to large enterprises.